 While rumoured to have started in 1934, it is argued that this was rather when the festival was exposed to the country and International community.
 Argungu festival begun as four different religious rites serving as a communal affair prior to the time of Surame Gungu of Kebbi Kingdom.
 The four rites were: Gyaran Ruwa, The Fashin Ruwa, The Gyaran Gari and The Shan Kabewa and Fura.
 These rites eventually gave way to the present day Argungu fishing festival.
 The progress of the festival seems to be in lieu of the development of Kebbi state(where it is hosted) as a whole.
 The modern-day Argungu festival has become more stylish and elaborate, with the continuous addition of more exciting events to the thrill of the public.

 In the duration of four days, the festival grounds resonates with different activities and events for the entertainment of the public.
 Some of the events held at the festival include;

 - Entertaining Instrumental symphonies

 - Performances by a wide variety of artists.

 3. The Grand Finale!

 On the final day, the main event begins by over 5000 fishermen and women gathering close to the river.
 At the sound of a gunshot, they all dive into the river to hunt for the biggest fish.
-The fishing equipment used are the traditional nets and gourds made of calabash, and as a rule, modern fishing equipment are not allowed.
+Gourds made of the calabash and traditional nets are used as fishing equipment.
+Modern fishing equipment is not allowed.
 They are later joined by canoes filled with drummers, while some men rattle huge seed-filled gourds to drive the fish to shallow waters.
 From the giant Nile Perch to the peculiar Balloon Fish, you can see nets flying in different directions and catching different types of fishes.
-The person who catches the largest fish is awarded a with a huge cash prize.
+Awarded to the person who catches the largest fish is a huge cash prize.

 Afterwards, everyone sings, dances and drinks into the night.